lucmartens/composables/README.md

 #### render - function - required

-Function to display or further process the state. `render` is called with the current `state` and a `setState` function.
-In addition, `render` is called with the value of each entry in the `initial` state object and a corresponding setter function.
+Function to display or further process the state. `render` is called with the `value` and a `set` function for each entry in the `initial` state object.

 ## `Result`